lowranceworks/Docker-K8s-Complete-Guide/section/9/readme.md

 ### Opening Websocket Connections

 Nginx is currently not allowed to allow websocket connections so we will need to update the default.conf file \
-we will expose one route in Nginx to allow websocket connections \ review the error message in the console closely: \ **webpackHotDevClient.js:60 WebSocket connection to 'ws://localhost:3050/sockjs-node' failed:** \
+we will expose one route in Nginx to allow websocket connections, review the error message in the console closely: \
+**webpackHotDevClient.js:60 WebSocket connection to 'ws://localhost:3050/sockjs-node' failed:** \
 inside default.conf, we will add a new location called sockjs-node:
 ```